-Donating Your Grandmother’s Winnie the Pooh Items
+Donating Your Grandmother’s Winnie the Pooh Collection

-Selling Pooh Collection
+Selling Pooh Bear Collectibles

 Donate Winnie the Pooh Collection

 You could donate any plush to a Northampton County kids place.
 However, many places only accept items that are new, in the original boxes and are 5 years old or newer.
-Plus, your Grandma really took care of the plush and displayed them.
+Plus, your Great Aunt really took care of the plush and displayed them.
 Some people have a hard time with a plush collectible becoming a plush child toy.

 My answer is absolutely!
 I am always honored and humbled to – in my words – “to take care of their collection”.